 The statement must be available to all prospective purchasers for inspection.

-Preparing the statement the by-laws in a Management Statement are seperated into 5 parts.
+Preparing the statement page provides information on the by-laws in a Management Statement.

-Part 1 - Bylaws fixing details of development these by-laws relate to the essence or theme of the community scheme.
+Part 1 - By-laws fixing details of development page provides information on by-laws relating to the essence or theme of the community scheme.

-Part 2 - Restricted property bylaws part of the association property within a community, precinct or neighbourhood scheme can be restricted to the use of proprietors or associations within the scheme.
+Part 2 - By-Laws affecting Association property page provides information on association property rights by-laws which permit part of the the association property within a community, precinct or neighbourhood scheme to be restricted to the use of proprietors or associations within the scheme.

-Part 3 - Mandatory matters this part sets out by-laws covering the mandatory matters referred to in Schedules 3 and 4 Community Land Development Act 1989.
+Part 3 - Mandatory matters page provides information on by-laws covering the mandatory matters referred to in Schedule 2 Community Land Development Act 2021.

-Part 4 - Optional matters this part may include any other by-laws that the developer wishes to add.
+Part 4 - Optional matters page provides information on the optional matters that the developer wishes to add.

-Part 5 - Public authority bylaws a management statement may include a separate schedule of by-laws included at the request of a public authority.
+Part 5 - Public authority by-laws page provides information on how to complete a management statement and that it may include a separate schedule of by-laws included at the request of a public authority.